Name

 #REQ_GALLERY:

-Open the device's gallery and prompt the user to select an image that will then be returned as a Hollywood brush to your script.
+Open the device's gallery and prompt the user to select an image from the gallery.

 #REQ_CAMERA:

-Open the device's camera and prompt the user to take a picture that will then be returned as a Hollywood brush to your script.
+Open the device's camera and prompt the user to take a picture that will then be returned to your script.

 The default mode is #REQ_GALLERY, i.e. ImageRequest() will prompt the user to select an image from the device's gallery.